 1934 MG PA/B Le Mans

-- Part of the all-women Works team at Le Mans in 1935
+- Part of the all-female MG Works team for the 1935 24 Hours of Le Mans

-- The only known remaining original “Dancing Daughters” team car to survive in original specification
+- The only “Dancing Daughters” team car to survive in original specification

-- Eligible for the Le Mans Classic and many other historic motoring events
+- Eligible for numerous vintage racing events, including Le Mans Classic

 By the 1930s car manufacturers had become acutely aware of the marketing potential of motor racing.
 In 1935 MG identified the exposure which could be obtained by entering a team of their new “P-type” model in the 24 Hours of Le Mans race—especially so, given the novelty of an all-female driver lineup.

 Respected racer and later land-speed record holder Captain George Eyston was tasked with assembling a suitable squad, subsequently deciding on the driver pairings of Doreen Evans and Barbara Skinner, Joan Richmond and Eva Gordon-Simpson, and Margaret Allan and Colleen Eaton.
 All three first-named drivers had impeccable racing credentials, with Misses Allan and Richmond the proud owners of a Brooklands 120 mph badge and JCC 1,000-mile race winner’s trophy, respectively.